robocarstore/donkeycar-console/README.md

 1. clone the repo under ~
 2. Go into that folder

-3. Create a new virtutal environment
+3. Create a new virtual environment

 ```
 python3 -m virtualenv -p python3 ~/env_dc --system-site-packages